actoron/jadex/docs/mkdocs-ng/docs/android/android.md

 -   **UI as entry point:** In the Desktop variant of Jadex, you have Active Components that create their own UI.
 On Android, the entry point of an application IS the UI (e.g. an Activity).
 Because of this, components can never create the UI on Android.

 -   **The Jadex Platform runs inside an Application:** In consequence, instead of running the Jadex Platform and then starting applications, on Android, you will first start your application which then can launch a Jadex Platform.
 The Platform is also not shared across applications.
-This is very similar to the Jadex [application integration](../AC Tutorial/09 Application Integration/), so most things written down there also apply for Jadex Android.
+This is very similar to the Jadex [application integration](../../tutorials/ac/09 Application Integration/), so most things written down there also apply for Jadex Android.

 -   **UI can be paused any time:** Because an Android UI Component can be paused or destroyed at any time, it is recommended to let the Jadex Platform run in an Android Service.

 -  **BDIV3 compile time generation:** If you want to use BDIV3 components on Android, you need to include a gradle plugin that handles the code generation that is required.
 As opposed to desktop variants, in Jadex Android, the required code is generated at compile time to save performance.
- This is described in detail in [Chapter 04](04 Using BDIv3/).
+ This is described in detail [below](#using-bdiv3-on-android).

 ## Required Libraries
 To use Jadex for Android, first open your project's build.gradle.